 During the Covid 19 Pandemic, Türkiye did not order nationwide lockdowns until April 2021, but did require self-isolation and quarantine for anyone entering the country.

+BoraJet narrowly avoided collapse by offering to carry cargo on any aircraft that was empty or had less than 50% passenger capacity.
+Mr Yılmaz helped bridge funding gaps using his personal funds and taking out loans, which have since been repaid.
 The airline also offered special one way repatriation airfares at cost to 1) Turkish nationals seeking to return to Türkiye, 2) foreign based customers seeking to return to their home country, and 3) medical and public health personnel traveling domestically on official business.
-BoraJet ultimately helped thousands of Turkish citizens as well as many foreign nationals to return home.
+Through this program, BoraJet helped thousands of Turkish citizens and foreign nationals to return home.

 Today